Peak Design Travel Tripod

 When we look to purchase a travel tripod, we always consider 5 things – weight, size, standing height (without centre column raised), stability, and price.

 For the last few years, we have used a relatively unknown brand of carbon fibre tripod by Freelander (model C-820) which meets our criteria.
-These tripods are not perfect but have been fantastic performers and have never let us down.
+These tripods are not perfect, but have been fantastic performers and have never let us down.
 Would we cast these aside for another tripod?

-When Peak Design announced their foray into the competitive tripod market by launching a travel tripod on Kickstarter we were quite surprised.
+When Peak Design announced its foray into the competitive tripod market by launching a travel tripod on Kickstarter we were quite surprised.
 We mean, really, what could you possibly design these days that would revolutionise the travel tripod industry (see image below).

-The Tripod Floor at Yodobashi Camera in Shinjuku, Tokyo – Japan
+Above: The Tripod Floor at Yodobashi Camera in Shinjuku, Tokyo – Japan

 Above Left: The Packaging Above Middle: Tripod Bag and Bushing Removal Tool Above Right: Tripod